RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-05-05-reproducible-matlab.md

 This year, I've been awarded a fellowship by the [Software Sustainability Institute](https://software.ac.uk/) to develop guidance and training to help researchers who use MATLAB to find and learn the tools that they need to easily produce better research by making their code reproducible.

 During my PhD and postdoctoral research, I used MATLAB, among other languages, to analyse data, run simulations, make figures and control instrumentation.
 However, at the time, I didn't know about the concepts required to make my code reproducible for myself and others.
-For the last few years, as a Research Software Engineer, I've gained the experience needed to develop reproducible software in a range of languages including MATLAB.
+Over the last few years, as a Research Software Engineer, I've gained the experience needed to develop reproducible software in a range of languages including MATLAB.
 Now it's time to share what I've learned with everyone!

 This blog post should serve as a _very_ brief set of signposts to some of the concepts you can use to develop a reproducible project in MATLAB.
 You can expect more to come throughout my fellowship, so watch this space.